korenyoni/yonatankoren/posts/b3-vault-ca-rotation.md

 # Vault certificate rotation for Kubernetes

+The kubernetes components should not be able to communicate directly with the etcd servers.
+The k8s components can communicate with each other, but the k8s apiserver acts as a bridge between etcd and the k8s components.
+Therefore we create a CA for etcd and a CA for the K8s components.

 ## Bootstrap K8s/Etcd certificates:

 1. Create CA for etcd
-2. Create CA for K8s
+2. Create CA for K8s components

 3. Create roles for etcd:
     * etcd